Frequently Asked Questions About Our Laser Hair Removal Treatments

-Our services are priced to make them available to all.
+At Laser Derm Med Spa, our services are priced to make them available to all.
 And unlike some of our competitors, we don’t require you to purchase a package, make a long-term commitment, or hurry to take advantage of a gimmicky offer.
-View a complete listing of our session pricing here .
+View a complete listing of our session pricing online.

 Each person is different, and the number of treatments needed to meet your goals can vary based on many factors.
 In our experience, most clients achieve about a 50% reduction in hair after just three sessions.
 And by approximately 5-8 sessions, there’s typically about an 80-90% improvement.
 We recommend scheduling sessions every four to eight weeks, depending on the area being treated.

-We are proud to use the Vectus Laser, which is a diode laser designed for all skin types.
+We are proud to use the Vectus Laser for our laser hair removal, which is a diode laser designed for all skin types.
 It uses a patented cooling system that chills the skin on contact before and after every pulse of laser light—providing increased comfort as well as increased efficacy.
 The Vectus also includes an exclusive “SkinTel” device, which takes measurements of the patient’s melanin content and provides recommended treatment parameters to ensure both safety and efficacy.

 The darker and coarser the hair is, the better it will respond to laser treatments.
 It is the melanin in the hair that absorbs the light and converts that energy into heat, leading to destruction of the hair.
 Unfortunately, laser treatments do not typically work on blonde or gray hair.